nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 ## "A Photo I Love: Thomas Allen Harris"

-A week after "A Brother And Sister In Love", we were able to run another test on a very similar story.
+A week later, we were able to run another test on a very similar story.
 It was a slide-based story that was also driven by the audio.
 We decided to rerun our original test, but fix our errors when logging to Google Analytics to create a better testing environment.

 We left the same Care Question, "Did you love this story?", and maintained our Look At This follow links.